zapier/visual-builder/docs/_docs/advanced.md

 <a id="bundle"></a>
 ## Zapier Data Bundles

 Zapier stores data from users' authentication and input forms for API calls in the `bundle` object.
 You can reference that data in your integration using {% raw %}`{{bundle.bundleName.field}}`{% endraw %} text in API requests and connection labels, replacing `bundleName` with the bundle name and `field` with the input field key or API response field key you need.
+You can also reference bundles in custom code if you switch to code mode, using the same name but without the curly brackets, for example `return bundle.bundleName.field;` to have JavaScript code return a specific field.

 If an API response includes a nested field, you can reference it as `field.nestedfield`, for example {% raw %}`{{bundle.inputData.data.name}}`{% endraw %} to reference a `name` nested field inside the `data` field.